FIQTOR/FIQTOR/README.md

   > *"Crafting digital experiences that merge creativity with functionality"*

   👋 Greetings!
-I'm **Taufiiqul Hakim**, a passionate Full Stack Developer from Indonesia with 4+ years of experience in software.
-I specialize in creating responsive, animated, and beautifully designed applications that deliver exceptional user experiences.
+I'm Taufiiqul Hakim, a Software Engineer from Indonesia with over 4 years of experience in crafting responsive, animated, and user-friendly web applications.
+I’m passionate about combining clean code with great design — and I love integrating AI features to make apps more powerful and intelligent.

 </div>